 Present: Dr. Gina Rossi-Kamwithi, Justin Tickhill, Dr. Kelly Gray, Dr. Steve Haynes, Thomas Shields, Amy Burns, Wesley Adams, Kelly Cominsky, Barb Keener, Kimberly Lybarger.

 Planning the future direction of the committee discussion CAO suggested that Assessment have a brief presentation at the spring in-service, being led by Faculty Caucus.
 And then at Fall Convo, Assessment could offer hands-on workshops which would help to get the term off to the right start.
-There is a large volume of faculty who are content experts, but not in curriculum, so there is a gap and they may not see the value in the whole assessment process.
+There is a large volume of faculty who are content experts, but not in curriculum, so there is a gap in training, and they may not see the value in the whole assessment process.
 Workshops would help to build faculty collaboration.
 Member thought there would be a greater chance for more discussion in smaller groups.
-Liberal Arts Dean said that would be good to have groups and would like to see this happen consistently.
+Liberal Arts Dean said that would be good to have consistent groups and collaboration.

-CAO shared another idea to bring more awareness and knowledge of Assessment was to have faculty who serve on the Committee go back and share at their division which would help encourage ongoing conversation.
-Chair would like to see a mix with staff members (like advisors) so they know what assessment is going for as they do not always know the inter-workings of a program.
+CAO shared another idea to bring more awareness and knowledge of Assessment was to have faculty who serve on the Committee go back and share the committee’s directions and perspectives at their division which would help encourage ongoing conversation.
+Chair would like to see a conversation mix with staff members (like advisors).
+This would allow communication on the inner-workings of a program.
 CAO said to hold off on that conversation with advisors.
 Chair stated he would be glad to go to the different division meetings each month along with the new ALO.

 Liberal Arts Dean suggested asking faculty who have turned in their best TASK report to present to faculty.
 CAO agreed that would be good to contact these faculty who would be willing to share and then it would be peer led.
 Chair agreed as well, that this would good.
 It builds on the strengths of faculty who have done well in this area, and they can share their strengths with the rest of the college so there is more involvement with the process.
-Chair asked Member if the Nursing department shared their TASK, would it be different if it came from faculty vs. the Dean.
+Chair asked Member if the Faculty shared their TASK, would it be different if it came from faculty vs. the Dean.
 Member said it would be more of a team-feel if faculty led and received more graciously than from admin.
 CAO suggested to continue to brainstorm on these things between now and April.
 Chair said the Nursing department provides the best assessment because it shows all the gaps that can be in each course and then they address them.
 He realizes they need this data for their accreditation as well.
 CAO stated the Program Director and Program Coordinator are responsible for completing the TASK, but the other faculty need to have a bigger part in the conversation.
 She suggested that when a Program Director presents their TASK to the committee, to also have other full-time faculty be in meeting as well.
 A new Liberal Arts Faculty and Member will be meeting about their TASK report which is due next week.
 He liked to have someone help him work on it this year.
 Both acknowledged they understood the how of assessment but did not have a broader understanding of the why.
-Liberal Arts Dean agreed completely.
+Liberal Arts Dean agreed completely and discussed that.
 Answering the why is essential for students, faculty and leaders in the division.
-All need to know or it is not effective.
+Everyone needs to know why or if is not effective.
 CAO said the next step would be to survey full-time faculty, maybe adjuncts, on some of these aspects.
 This will help drive the content for in-service.